-If you are looking for some local experience in Vietnam, you should not miss out the local markets where you can see the daily life and trading of many Vietnamese in a traditional way.
-Ben Thanh Market is one of the busiest local markets in Ho Chi Minh City that you should visit to enjoy famous Vietnamese foods and shopping for lovely souvenirs.
-You will be definitely amazed by plenty of colorful kiosks where they sell foods, gifts, clothes and thousands of other items here.
+If you are looking for some local experience in Vietnam, you should not miss out on the local markets where you can see the daily life and trading of many Vietnamese in a traditional way.
+Ben Thanh Market is one of the busiest local markets in Ho Chi Minh City that you should visit to enjoy famous Vietnamese foods and shop for lovely souvenirs.
+You will be definitely amazed by plenty of colorful kiosks where they sell food, gifts, clothes, and thousands of other items here.

 Read more on Getting around Ho Chi Minh City.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 Get your ticket to travel to Ho Chi Minh City: